Indian tarpa dance and village scene warli painting (black)

 This beautiful work of painting is handmade by the warli tribes.
 Warli painting is an art form created by the warli tribes from the North Sahyadri Range in Maharashtra, India.
 This range encompasses cities such as Dahanu, Talasari, Jawhar, Palghar, Mokhada, and Vikramgad of the Palghar district.
 This painting shows a Tarpa Dance.
 Each painting is hand-painted on canvas using organic colours like Red mud, Wood Coal, Rice flour paste, and some mixed Colors.
 It is an Exclusive Show-Piece for your Drawing Room.

 Tribal people are enjoying the Diwali festival.

-Diwali celebrates with dancing to the tunes of tarpa instrument.
+Diwali celebrates by dancing to the tunes of the tarpa instrument.

 Flying bird scene.